rehamessameltagoury/COVID19/README.md

 # COVID19
-Data analysis of India coronavirus' cases
+Data analysis of India coronavirus' cases ana predicting the rise of the virus using Prophet.

 # Libraries:
        * pandas